Optimize Your Repetitions to Accelerate Your Language Learning (Part 2)

 - processing of the material

-3) You constantly step out of your comfort zone.
+3) Constantly step out of your comfort zone.

 Why use the words which you already know, when you can use dozens of synonyms?
-You should always try to find some gaps in your knowledge.
-Click here to learn more.
+You should always try to find gaps in your knowledge.

-Every learner has to face the following problems in order to learn new words (effectively).
+Every learner has to face the following problems to learn new words (effectively).

 - What process do you go through to learn a new word?

 - How long does it take you to learn it?

 - How many times do you have to see it before you know it?